wp-plugins/paypal-ipn/readme.txt

 * Take a look at [this article I wrote covering the topic of general IPN testing and troubleshooting](https://www.angelleye.com/test-paypal-ipn/).
 I think it will help!

 == Changelog ==

+= 1.0.4 - 03.26.2015 =
+* Fix - Resolves issue where direct hits to the IPN URL were creating empty records in the system.
+* Fix - Resolves PHP notices when updating plugin.
+* Fix - Resolves issue where search functionality was not working correctly.
+* Tweak - Search now works across all columns.
+* Feature - Adaptive Payments compatibility.

 = 1.0.3 - 01.28.2015 =
 * Fix - More adjustments to resolve issues with plugin repo name change.